darmstead3/gitops-basic-training/README.md

 # gitops-basic-training
-This is a lab for training for GitOps Fundamentals
+This is a lab for training for GitOps Fundamentals -- Don